Skip main navigation

 There are diving centres on all three of the main islands, all of which are close to numerous diving spots.
 The 43 Inner Isles of the Seychelles are the remains of an ancient, sunken mountain range, lying on a flat plateau that offers a great variety of underwater life.
 Corals, colourful schools of fish, and sponges overgrown with reef await curious divers who want to explore the fantastic underwater world.
 There are some months when the plankton populations are particularly high, ensuring a high chance of discovering mantas and whale sharks.
 As the Seychelles have mercifully been spared mass tourism, you will likely be the only divers in your spot during your tour.

-Image: A highlight of any Seychelles holiday is diving in the underwater world of the archipelago
+A highlight of any Seychelles holiday is diving in the underwater world of the archipelagoA highlight of any Seychelles holiday is diving in the underwater world of the archipelago

 Diving in the Outer Islands is also a unique experience.
 Huge manta rays float with grace, gorgonians and red sea fan corals can be seen, colourful parrot fish glide through the water, and more.
 The underwater path leads past small ravines and some wrecks.
 The diving depths in the Seychelles vary, however - off the Inner Islands you can usually dive around 20 metres into the depths, while the Outer Islands allow double that, to 40 metres.
 The popularity of diving in the Seychelles means that there are now over a dozen diving schools where you can take lessons, book excursions, and rent the necessary equipment.
 Most schools are authorised to issue internationally-valid diving certificates.
 Please note, however, that beginners must show a medical certificate of fitness for their own safety, while practised divers should bring proof of their underwater experience.
-The best months for diving are April, May, October, and November, when the sea is calmer and visibility is good, sometimes as much as thirty metres.
+The best months for diving are March - May, September - November, when the sea is calmer and visibility is good, sometimes as much as thirty metres.
 Night-time dives in the Seychelles are another option.

 Find out more about snorkelling and diving in the Seychelles!